Cut Risk 90% Preventing Autonomous Agent Prompt Injection

 |---|---|---|

-| Source of Attack | The end-user typing in the chat UI | Hidden text in external websites or emails |
+| Source of Attack | The end-user typing directly in the chat UI. | Hidden text in external websites, emails, or uploaded documents. |

-| Target Audience | Usually a reactive, user-facing chatbot | Often an autonomous, internet-connected agent |
+| Target Audience | Usually a reactive, user-facing chatbot. | Often an autonomous, internet-connected enterprise agent. |

-| Mitigation Strategy | Input filtering and robust system prompts | Semantic firewalls and strict data sanitization |
+| Mitigation Strategy | Input filtering and robust, heavily weighted system prompts. | Semantic firewalls, zero-trust data sanitization, and strict API scoping. |

-| Risk Level | High, but easily traceable in chat logs | Critical; difficult to trace without deep logging |
+| Detection Complexity | High risk, but easily traceable in direct chat logs. | Critical risk; incredibly difficult to trace without deep belief logging. |

 Halting Lateral Infection in Agent Swarms